RoRoche/AndroidModularSample/docs/android_app_modularity.md

 }
 ```

-And then we can set up our FSM programmatically as follows:
+And then we can set up our FSM programmatically as exposed below:

 ```java
 EasyFlow<FlowContext> flow =